 Now that we know what we’re looking for, let’s talk about where to find it.
 One option you’ll sometimes see mentioned is cold emailing potential companies.
 However, unless you have a corner on a specific niche and a large existing audience, this is probably a waste of your time.

 Additionally, many brands, especially in the SAAS sphere run in-house affiliate programs, which you can usually find a sign up link for at the bottom of their site.
 This is a good option if you’re committed to the SAAS sphere, but then you have to do the legwork and actively seek out programs.

 Really, this is only a good option if you’re intending to partner with a small number of very high value merchants.

-There are any number of popular networks out there, but my favourite is MunchEye.
-To me, its main selling point is that it specifically advertises affiliate programs for products which are about to launch, or have only launched recently.
+There is any number of popular networks out there, but my favorite is MunchEye.
+To me, its main selling point is that it specifically advertises affiliate programs for products which are about to launch or have only launched recently.

 There are two benefits to this.
 One is that commissions will typically be higher as the brand is seeking to get their new product of the ground with the first wave of sales.
 The other is that they’ll be putting more effort into their other marketing channels than usual to create buzz.